-Hosting a holiday dinner in a small apartment is possible and there are plenty of tips that can help you make the most of your small apartment.
+Hosting a dinner party in a small apartment is possible and there are plenty of tips that can help you make the most of your small apartment.

 - Planning, planning and (you guessed it) more planning

-The most important tip we can give you about pulling off a successful Thanksgiving dinner in a small apartment is to plan.
+The most important tip we can give you about pulling off a successful dinner party in a small apartment is to plan.

 Things to think about include:

 - Ingredients you will need vs. what you can find

 The list of things to plan for prior to a dinner party is virtually inexhaustible.
 That’s why planning is so important — it gives you time to think about the things you’d normally rush over.

 Could you imagine getting to the end of cooking an elaborate feast only to realize you don’t have any serving utensils?
 Plan for every step of the process and you will ultimately save yourself from a lot of stress.

 Since a small apartment most often has a small kitchen, you really need to evaluate your resources in terms of kitchen appliances.
 How big is your oven?
 How many stove burners do you have?
 What about refrigerator space?

 You’ll only have so many hours to prepare.
 If you need more time, you might consider cooking some dishes ahead of time.
 There are plenty of dishes that taste fantastic reheated a day later.